Emergency Call 9-1-1

 Together with the Fire Chief, the Gabriola Fire Protection Improvement District trustees provide long-range planning and oversight for our fire department.

-Trustees are elected for a three year term at the GFPID annual general meeting, which takes place each April.
+Trustees are elected for a three year term at the GFPID annual general meeting.
+Three-year terms are staggered, usually with two or three positions voted on each year.

 Who can be a trustee?